plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Magus/Magus Class.md

 > *You are accustomed to casting spells in battle.
 To you, your weapon and magic are extensions of yourself.
 One and the same.*

-♾️ — You can use a Weapon as a Spellcasting Focus for Magus Spells you cast.
+♾️ — You can use a Weapon as a "Spellcasting Focus" for "Magus Spells" you cast.

 ---